 - Call recording devices to protect against unscrupulous cold callers

 If your relative agrees, you can install a call recording device to keep records of all phone calls.
 Why is this useful?
 Unfortunately, cold callers and con artists also target older people like intruders and burglars.
 A record of all phone conversations can be invaluable to protect your relative from being tricked or conned out of their money.
 It can be used as evidence against an unscrupulous caller should the worst ever happen.

 If you have a relative suffering from dementia or forgetfulness, automatic motion sensor reminders can be very useful.
 For example, a motion-activated reminder to lock the front door when someone moves past it, or one placed in the kitchen to provide a reminder to turn the oven off.
 You can even use automatic reminders that are not motion-activated, such as a reminder that goes off at a particular time to remind the person to take their medication.

 - Smartphone check-ins using large button devices

-Smartphones can be the best way for an elderly relative to check in or call for help if something happens, but the small buttons and complicated operating systems can be difficult for them to use.
-Luckily, some companies have been producing smartphones designed especially for older users, with large buttons and simple interfaces.
-They can use these devices to get in touch or simply call for a chat, or you can set a reminder (i.e. every 24 hours) that needs to be turned off by the user.
+Smartphones can be the best way for an elderly relative to check in or call for help if something happens, but the small buttons and complicated operating systems can be difficult to use.
+Luckily, some companies have produced smartphones designed especially for older users, with large buttons and simple interfaces.
+They can use these devices to get in touch or call for a chat, or you can set a reminder (i.e. every 24 hours) that needs to be turned off by the user.
 In this way, your relative can check in with you at the touch of a button, and you will be reassured that they are ok.